Lost Traffic Ticket in New MexicoPage OverviewSUMMARY: How to Find Lost New Mexico Traffic Ticket Information

-You'll need to act fast if you've lost your traffic ticket.
+You'll need to act fast if you've lost your NM traffic ticket.
 Depending on where you were cited, you may have anywhere from 15 to 30 days to respond.
-If you miss the ticket's appearance date, the MVD may suspend your driver's license and the court may issue a bench warrant for your arrest.
+If you miss your traffic ticket's appearance date, the New Mexico Motor Vehicle Division (MVD) may suspend your driver's license and the court may issue a bench warrant for your arrest.

-First, pinpoint where you were ticketed.
+First, pinpoint where you received your NM traffic ticket.
 If you can't remember the exact location, narrow it down to county.
-If you were ticketed by either the State Police or the Sheriff's Department, you'll need to call county's or district's Magistrate Court.
-If you were ticketed by a municipal officer you will need to either call the district's Municipal Court, or, if in Albuquerque, the Metropolitan Court.
+If you were ticketed by either the State Police or the Sheriff's Department, you'll need to call the county's or district's Magistrate Court to find out about your lost ticket.
+If you were ticketed by a municipal officer, you will need to either call the district's Municipal Court, or, if in Albuquerque, the Metropolitan Court.

-Call the presiding court and explain your situation.
-The court clerk will retrieve your ticket information and instruct you on how to proceed.
-If the court has no record of your citation, call the surrounding courts near where you were cited.
-For instance, if you think you were cited somewhere near Santa Fe and tried the Magistrate Court, which oversees Santa Fe, Rio Arriba and Los Alamos counties, without success, next call Santa Fe's Municipal Court.
+Call the presiding New Mexico court and explain your situation.
+The court clerk will retrieve your lost ticket information and instruct you on how to proceed.
+If the court has no record of your NM traffic citation, call the surrounding courts near where you were cited.
+For instance, if you think you were cited somewhere near Santa Fe and tried the Magistrate Court, which oversees Santa Fe, Rio Arriba, and Los Alamos counties, without success, next call Santa Fe's Municipal Court.

 Once you obtain information about your lost ticket, decide on one of three pleas: